You have business money.

 So if psychology works to save for emergencies or specific purchases, what’s the big deal about employing such techniques to keep your business and personal funds independent of each other?

-2. Separate Business and Personal Accounts IS Easier
+2. Maintaining Separate Bank Accounts IS Easier

 Maybe for an old indie/hippie lady that’s true.

 Some will ask if there are more of them, how is it easier to maintain separate bank accounts?

 Well, for starters, everything is easier to keep track of.

 People who are completely useless at keeping track of their finances have a built-in method of keeping business and personal money accounted for in each respective account.

 All of your business transactions will be grouped together.

 You won’t have to sift through every single transaction on every statement to pull out specific ones for sorting later.

 If you’re the type of person who is clueless about accounting systems (in which case you really should hire a tax accountant), you’ll at least have some distinction between your personal and business stuff.